SciTools/iris/docs/src/community/iris_xarray.rst

 In some particular aspects, CF data is not loaded well (or at all), and in many cases output is not fully CF compliant (as-per `the cf checker <https://cfchecker.ncas.ac.uk/>`_).

-* it has it's own interpretation of coordinates, which is different from the CF-based approach in Iris, and means that the use of the "coordinates" attribute in output is often not CF compliant.
+* xarray has it's own interpretation of coordinates, which is different from the CF-based approach in Iris, and means that the use of the "coordinates" attribute in output is often not CF compliant.
 * dates are converted to datetime-like objects internally.
 There are special features